NFL Rumors: Eli Manning Returning To Giants, Complicating Quarterback Carousel

 — Robert Littal (@BSO) February 27, 2019

-The latest mock draft on NFL.com has the Giants selecting Dwayne Haskins, a quarterback from Ohio State, with their first round pick.
+The latest mock draft on NFL.com has the Giants selecting Dwayne Haskins, a quarterback from Ohio State, with their first-round pick.

 Such a statement would not preclude the Giants from dumping Manning next month anyway, but what Shurmur said Wednesday was fairly definitive.